Haarlemmermeer-class gunvessel: The summary of the 1862 investigation accidentally mentions the worst consequence of the design failure that the Haarlemmermeer class would later prove to be. Due to the attempt to combine too much functions on a small surface, the heat of the engines could not properly escape the ship. It points to insufficient ventilation, a major cause of dry rot.By constructing the screw steamships 4th class, also designated as steam flotilla vessels, the designers tried to satisfy three demands. One wanted the vessels to be able to assist in the national defense by serving on our rivers, to be able to cross the ocean, and to serve in the East Indies. The consequence, in the opinion of almost all, is that these ships are not satisfactory in any respect. They have too much draught, are hindered by too heavy sails and rigging, and do not have enough space to lodge the crew. The lodgings of the crew are way too hot, and in the Indies the heat is almost unbearable. There were reports of the temperatures in the engine room reaching 150-180 degrees Fahrenheit (65-82 degrees Celsius) and of stokers fainting on the job. Misplaced economy seems to have had the usual consequences in this respect.Susceptibility to dry rot

 I read on the bottom of page 2: Especially for steamships, which are exposed to varying degrees of temperatures, dampness and drought, and of which the timber is exposed to dry rot far more than that of sailing ships, it is important not to hasten construction more than necessary.
 They are to remain on the slipway for some time in order to prevent untimely decay.
 In order to do this without delaying construction more than necessary, one had to utilize all available slipways.
 On the slipway the frame of the ship would first be built.
 Later the ship would be rounded off and finished...
 Then at the bottom of page 3 I read: The advantage gained by leaving these (small) ships on the slipway for some time, while using the amount of wood only suitable for small vessels, prompted a decision to slowly built three more steam flotilla vessels at the Rijkswerf in Amsterdam, and two at the Rijkswerf Vlissingen.(Blussé van Oud-Alblas summarizes): If this is useful for ships built at a Rijkswerf, it is also useful for ships built at a commercial shipyard.
 In the plans (for the ships built at commercial shipyards) this principle has been neglected, because these plans all order a very speedy delivery of these ships, so they cannot spend much time on the slipway.
 Therefore it's likely that these ships will speedily get affected by dry rot.

 A few days later Blussé van Oud-Alblas continued: With respect to what I said about building the steam flotilla vessels the minister noted the moment when the vessels were tendered.
 He therefore admits that the time allowed for construction deviated from what he himself gave as a guideline for constructing ships on state shipyards.
 I have to note that while the tender was made, there might have been international tensions that caused hastened construction.
 However, since the tender these have disappeared, and yet construction has proceeded at the same hastened pace.
 Even in this year (1860) one has continued to finish the ships in a way too short timeframe.
 I fear that the consequence will be that these will not be as durable as others.
-Above all I fear that this will again be used as a reason not to built state ships on commercial shipyards.
+Above all I fear that this will again be used as a reason not to build state ships on commercial shipyards.
 Therefore I want to annul this reason just now.

 The minister of the navy Lotsy replied as follows: The remark that a too short time frame was allowed for the construction of the steam flotilla vessels, I can only answer in one way.
 It happened in the summer of last year (1859).
 At that moment even those that did not appreciate the international situation as very threatening were convinced of the necessity to improve the national defense as soon as possible.